usnistgov/qpx-gamma/README.md

 # qpx-gamma

 Data acquisition system for multi-detector gamma spectroscopy with Pixie-4.
 Developed at NIST.
-We claim no responsibility and endorse no specific product...
+No warranty and no endorsement of specific product.
+Please read license and disclaimer.

 Main features:
 * simultaneous building of multiple MCA spectra